kevoreilly/CAPEv2/docs/book/src/usage/utilities.rst

 Run the results processing engine and optionally the reporting engine (run all reports) on an already available analysis folder, in order to not re-run the analysis if you want to re-generate the reports for it.
-This is used mainly in debugging and developing Cuckoo.
+This is used mainly in debugging and developing CAPE.
 For example if you want run again the report engine for analysis number 1::

-    $ ./utils/process.py 1
+    $ ./utils/process.py -r 1

 If you want to re-generate the reports::